 i.
 Within all landslide and erosion hazard areas, the applicant must demonstrate that the temporary and final improvements to control runoff water quality, erosion, and sedimentation incorporate source controls, best management practices, and treatment and degradation controls that will not aggravate an existing problem or cause a new problem to occur.

 ii.
 Surface drainage shall be directed away from landslide and erosion hazard areas.
-When no other solution is practicable, surface drainage piping may be located on the face of a geologically hazardous area when contained in a tight line (closed, nonleaking pipe) and in such a way that erosion will not be exacerbated.
+When no other solution is practicable, surface drainage piping may be located on the face of a geologically hazardous area when contained in a tight line (closed, nonleaking pipe) and in such a way that erosion will not be exacerbated and, if applicable, physical access along the shoreline is not degraded.
+Conditions may be applied to mitigate for aesthetic impacts of drainage systems as viewed from public areas..

 b.
 Erosion Control.